 4. Mid Tom

 7. Closed Hat

-With our input pattern defined, we can start thinking about initializing the pattern generator engine.
-The engine is powered by an embedded neural network which generates patterns based on the pattern displayed in the matrix and the parameters specified in this pane.
+With an input pattern defined, we can start thinking about initializing the neural engine.
+The neural engine is powered by an embedded neural network which generates patterns based on the pattern displayed in the matrix and the parameters specified in the engine pane.
 In the background, we are actually just asking the model to generate a set of patterns and storing them in memory.
 This means that the patterns in memory are not automatically updated when you adjust the engine parameters in this space, when you want to have a different set of patterns you need to explicitly re-generate them.
 This also means that you probably won't be interacting much with this pane when jamming.
-This configuration step can be compared to having a conversation with your drummer before a session starts; you would start by telling her what kind of rhythm you like, how much variation she should play on top of this rhythm, and how dense or sparse the variations should be.
+This configuration step can be compared to having a conversation with your drummer before a session starts; you would start by telling her what kind of rhythm you like, how much variation she should play on top of this rhythm, and how complex the variations should be.
 When configured properly, your drummer will lay down the right groove allowing you to focus on your own instrument or other parts of the arrangement.